Goal-Reaching Trajectory Design Near Danger with Piecewise Affine Reach-avoid Computation: Conclusion

-\textit{Limitations.} PARC has several key limitations.
 First and foremost, it requires an assumption that the data coverage of sampled tracking error is large enough.
 While this assumption holds in practice (over hundreds of collision-free trials planned in this paper), it means that further mathematical work is necessary for true safety guarantees.

+Second, if the planning of the robot takes place at the joint level, which is common for manipulator and legged robots, augmentation of the obstacles with tracking error is not straight-forward.
+Though this has been successfully done in other set-based planner-tracker reach-avoid methods such as Autonomous Reachability-based Manipulator Trajectory Design (ARMTD) \cite{holmes2020reachable} and Autonomous Robust Manipulation via Optimization with Uncertainty-aware Reachability (ARMOUR) \cite{michaux2023can} by expressing H-polytopes in configuration space as polynomial zonotopes \cite{kochdumper2020reachability} in workspace, we opted to leave its extension to PARC as future work, as the focus of this paper is just computing the BRAS in the first place.

+Third, although PARC is faster than compared methods, it is still too slow for real-time; the present implementation has not been parallelized and may benefit from alternative representations to H-polytopes.

+Fourth, depending on the choice of planning model, PARC could be difficult to implement on long-horizon problem settings.
+This is because the assumption of having obtained an expert plan \textit{with constant trajectory parameters} that connects the initial position to the goal set (Assumption \ref{as:expert_traj}), if such plan exists at all, gets increasingly difficult to fulfill the longer the planning horizon is \cite{bonalli2019gusto, lofberg2004yalmip}.
+Though a good choice of planning model (e.g. time-variant affine systems) would alleviate this problem, we restrict the problem setups in this paper to short-horizon (i.e. near danger) settings to avoid overclaiming the capabilities of PARC.

-Second, although PARC is faster than compared methods, it is still too slow for real-time; the present implementation has not been parallelized and may benefit from alternative representations to H-polytopes.
-Third, PARC has only been compared on hand-crafted examples of goal reaching near danger, and only in simulation.
-It is critical to validate the method across randomly-generated, realistic environments, on real hardware.
-To this end, the authors are preparing a small robotic car to perform hardware experiments in the coming months.
+Lastly, PARC has only been compared on hand-crafted examples of goal-reaching near danger, and hardware validation has only been done on a simple robot.
+The experiments have only considered tracking error, with the hardware validation considering error from localization drift of the IMU and encoders in addition.
+It is critical to validate the method across randomly-generated, realistic environments on a variety of hardware with multiple significant sources of uncertainties, such as perception error.
+To this end, the authors are preparing a small robotic car to perform drift parking experiments.